quincyntuli/pfsense/GOAD-pfsense-setup.md

 The image above depicts the initial network layout.
 This is Proxmox box is sitting in a home LAN with IP address 192.168.2.106 as depicted by `vmbr0`.

-Additional virtual network bridges will be defined as follows.
+Additional virtual network bridges will be defined.
+I have interpreted in the following way but I have doubts in the hierarchy I have setup here.

 - vmbr1
   - 1 subnet defined for WAN (IP4/CIDR 10.0.0.1/30)